-- Half Price Books Feed Your Brain – Through August 5 – Kids 14 and under can earn $5 in back-to-school bucks by setting a reading goal and tracking their reading minutes (at least 15 minutes a day) with this reading calendar.
+- Half Price Books Feed Your Brain – Through August 11 – Kids 14 and under can earn a $5 coupon by reading at least 15 minutes a day and tracking their reading minutes with this reading calendar.
 Each month, one top reader per age group will win a $20 HPB Gift Card.

 - HEB Grocery Stores’, HE Buddy Summer Reading Club – Read any 10 books, and then mail back the form by October 1 to receive your “cool” prize.
 (I am guessing a t-shirt since it asks for shirt size.)
 FYI – this year this is valid for Texas residents only.

 - Local libraries – most local libraries have some kind of summer reading program often with goodie bags from local merchants.
 Check your local library for more details.